Section 1 - Introduction, logistics, itinerary and general information.

 Martinique

 Martinique has one single-island endemic; the Martinique Oriole.
 However, three other species occurring on Martinique are found only on one other island.
-These species are the White-breasted Thrasher (St. Lucia), Blue-headed Sunbird (Dominica), and Grey Trembler (St. Lucia).
+These species are the Martinique Thrasher (St. Lucia), Blue-headed Sunbird (Dominica), and Grey Trembler (St. Lucia).

+Although the thrasher is more numerous on St. Lucia, its occurs there in a rather remote location, and is consequently much easier to find on Martinique.
+Conversely, the Trembler, rare on Martinique, is more readily seen on St. Lucia.
+The Blue-headed Sunbird appears to be locally fairly common on both islands, although we only saw one.
 Having stayed with friends, I have no personal recommendations for accommodation on Martinique.
 Given the good state of the roads and the small size of the island, it would seem to matter little where one might use as a base.
 In the past, birders concentrating on finding the Martinique Oriole in the south-western part of the island, have stayed at the Diamant Bleu in Diamant, or the Hotel de la Pagerie in Pointe d'Bout.
 However, birders now visiting Caravelle and central Martinique might consider staying nearer Fort de France.
 The Lonely Planet guide offers numerous suggestions.
-Although, apparently not well known, the Fer-de-Lance has been introduced on Martinique as on other islands in the area.
+Although, apparently not well known, the Fer-de-Lance has been introduced on Martinique as on other islands in the area. |

 Martinique 1.
 Caravelle.
 Alt.
 0-50m.